lukak85/Spotify-Top-10s-Songs/README.md

 # Known problems

 * When clicking on a particular song and therefore searced using Spotify API, a non-ideal instance of a song is played (i.e. Eminem - Lose Yourself)
+* Eventual distortion when playing multiple song in a short ammount of time

 ### Version 0.1.1